wrightjd5/chicagoFoodDesertd/readme.md

-# Washington Poverty and Discount Stores Map
+# Chicago Seniors in Food Deserts Map

-An interactive map showcasing poverty data for children in Washington counties from 2021 along with the locations of discount and charity stores.
+An interactive map illustrating the number of seniors per census tract in Chicago living in food deserts.
+The map also displays the locations of grocery stores in the region.

 ## Table of Contents
 - [About](#about)